 COMM 441 – Global Strategic Communication Capstone – Students will synthesize & apply knowledge and skills from previous courses to demonstrate competence in a specialized area of strategic communication of greatest interest to them.
 Students will submit a comprehensive work, research project, media artifact, business plan, or any other comparable work approved by the instructor.
 In addition, students will develop fully annotated & professional quality final presentation.

-COMM 450 – Capstone II – This course involves integration of new media tools and storytelling, culminating in a professional project that is conveyed to public audiences and widely distributed.
+COMM 450 – DMST Capstone – This course involves integration of new media tools and storytelling, culminating in a professional project that is conveyed to public audiences and widely distributed.